ratt-ru/shadeMS/README.md

 ### Sergeant Colon

-* For complex-valued columns a single component (`amp`, `phase`, `real` or `imag`) must be provided using the colon delimiter, as follows:
+* For complex-valued columns a single component (`amp`, `phase`, `real` or `imag`) can be provided using the colon delimiter, as follows:

 ```
 $ shadems --xaxis FREQ --yaxis DATA:amp <msname>
 ```

-* You can also use the colon operator to specify a correlation product:
+* You can also use the colon delimiter to specify a correlation product:

 ```
 $ shadems --xaxis FREQ --yaxis DATA:amp:XX <msname>